judah/proto-lens/README.md

 Due to [stack issue #1891](https://github.com/commercialhaskell/stack/issues/1891), if you only change the .proto files then stack won't rebuild the package (that is, it won't regenerate the `Proto.*` modules).

+## Ambiguous interface
+If you get an error like:

+    dist/setup/setup.hs:7:1: error:
+    Ambiguous interface for ‘Data.ProtoLens.Setup’:
+      it was found in multiple packages:
+      proto-lens-setup-0.1.0.1 proto-lens-protoc-0.1.0.1

+This is an unfortunate interaction between `Cabal>=1.24` and the old `proto-lens-protoc` library, which is not used anymore.
+(More specifically, the library originally in the `proto-lens-protoc` package was moved to `proto-lens-setup`, and the executable was moved to the `proto-lens` package).

+You can fix it by either using a `custom-setup` clause as described above, or by running

+    ghc-pkg unregister proto-lens-protoc --force

+and reinstalling any Cabal packages that get broken as a result.

 ## Linking errors
 Due to the limitations of how we can specify the dependencies of Setup